Alkalinization

 Share

-All Studies Meta
+Source PDF All Studies Meta AnalysisMeta

 Unreliable: pre-registered analysis of prophylaxis studies has not been reported and would show statistically significant efficacy; only 1 of 16 pre-registered outcomes for treatment studies was reported

-Meta analysis including 25 of 95 studies (45 RCTs), with only 10 and 8 reporting mortality and mechanical ventilation results, finding lower mortality and mechanical ventilation without statistical significance.
+Meta analysis including 25 of 101 studies (48 RCTs), with only 10 and 8 reporting mortality and mechanical ventilation results, finding lower mortality and mechanical ventilation without statistical significance.
 The conclusion is incorrect, despite substantial bias the results favor treatment, while not reaching the typical statistical significance threshold.
-This analysis is unreliable, for example consider Reis et al., authors give the study a perfect rating in risk of bias analysis, however this study not only has a very high theoretical risk of bias, but shows very high actual bias, randomization failure, blinding failure, and reports conflicting data that is impossible to be correct [Reis].
+This analysis is unreliable, for example consider Reis et al., authors give the study a perfect rating in risk of bias analysis, however this study not only has a very high theoretical risk of bias, but shows very high actual bias, randomization failure, blinding failure, and reports conflicting data that is impossible to be correct Reis.

-See [rumble.com] for more detailed analysis, which notes several issues including the following:
+See rumble.com for more detailed analysis, which notes several issues including the following:

-Pre-registration [crd.york.ac.uk] indicates that the authors will analyze prophylaxis studies.
+Pre-registration crd.york.ac.uk indicates that the authors will analyze prophylaxis studies.
 This is even included in the title "Use of ivermectin for prophylaxis and treatment of COVID-19...", however the paper indicates the protocol has changed without explanation to exclude prophylaxis: "...two were excluded for testing the drug for COVID-19 prophylaxis".
-The two excluded papers were [Seet, Shouman], which both show statistically significant reduction in symptomatic cases.
+The two excluded papers were Seet, Shouman, which both show statistically significant reduction in symptomatic cases.

 Pre-registration had very different outcomes, specifying the main outcomes as: